antmartinez47/TimeMixer-TFM/search_space.md

 e_layers = categorical(values=[1,2,3,4,5])
 ```

-Which will be adopted for the current experiment by lowering the upper bound, since it will provide a reasonalbe candidate based on runtime complexity.
+Which will be adopted for the current experiment by lowering the upper bound, since it will provide a more reasonalbe candidate for scenarios with low computational resources.

 ```
 e_layers = categorical(values=[1,2,3,4])